YukiMatsumura/denbun/README.md

 </p>
 <br />

+Many applications are display messages using Dialogs, Toasts, Snackbars, Tutorial, etc.
+However, some messages may be overkind and boring.

 "__Denbun__" is a lightweight library.
+Denbun("電文") in Japanese is called "Message" in English.
 This library supports to suppress messages and adjust frequency.

-Denbun("電文") in Japanese is called "Message" in English.
-Many applications are display messages using Dialogs, Toasts and Snackbars.
-However, some messages may be overkill and boring.However, the message may be overkind and may seem boring.

 For example...